TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Bukit Timah cafe with 14 felines to cuddle

-$18 gets you 2 hours with the fluffy felines and a canned drink, thereafter, additional half-hour blocks are charged at $4.50 each, in case you can’t bear to leave your new furry friends so soon.
-While the cafe has another branch in Bugis, do note that only the Rail Mall outlet accepts CDC vouchers.
+$22 gets you 2 hours with the fluffy felines and a canned drink.
+While the cafe has another branch in Bugis, do note that only the Rail Mall outlet is where you can use your CDC vouchers at.

 The Cat Cafe (The Rail Mall)